-Draft Client Capstone Agreement - due by January 20
+Draft Client Capstone Agreement and Team Charter - due by Sunday, September 8

-Using feedback received at the preliminary meeting, prepare a draft agreement.
+Draft client capstone agreement: Using feedback received at the preliminary meeting, prepare a draft agreement.
 The term "Client Agreement" defines an important joint commitment.
 Fairly early in the discussions with a client, mention that the research begins only after the instructor has approved and they have signed a short client agreement.